Quinou-kun/MongoProject/README.md

-# Wood N' Shoes
+# MONGOPROJECT
-Easy way to rent shoes near you to go to cut trees.
+Easy way to see near events and how to go to

 ## Getting Started